gammasim/simtools/docs/source/getting_started.rst

 Docker Environment for Developers
 ---------------------------------

-A docker container is made available for developers, see the `Docker file directory <https://github.com/gammasim/simtools/tree/main/docker>`_.
+Docker containers are available for developers, see the `Docker file directory <https://github.com/gammasim/simtools/tree/main/docker>`_.

 Images are available from the `GitHub container registry <https://github.com/gammasim/simtools/pkgs/container/simtools-dev>`_ for the latest simtools versions, for each pull request, and the current main branch.